 Other functions and companies in the Meridian Group worldwide;

-Government authorities and law enforcement officials, if required for the purpose s specfiied above, if mandated by law, or if required by legal protection of our legitimate interests in compliance with applicable laws.
+Government authorities and law enforcement officials, if required for the purposes specified above, if mandated by law, or if required by legal protection of our legitimate interests in compliance with applicable laws.

 How we store your information